Quasi-two-dimensional spin helix and magnon-induced singularity in twisted bilayer graphene: Electron-magnon interaction and its influence on correlation functions

 Since $I_2$ arises from fully gapped modes, this term approaches a constant, $\frac{\Lambda\Gamma^{2}}{v_{{\rm dw}}\omega_{0}^{3}K_{sS}}$, for $n=0$ in the long-distance and long-time limit, making it less significant than the $I_1$ term.
 Combining $I_1$ and $I_2$, we obtain

 The correlation exponents, $K_{sS}^\prime$ and $(K_{sS}^\prime)^{-1}$, for $\phi_{sS}$ and $\theta_{sS}$ are thus modified by the electron-magnon coupling and exhibit the opposite behaviors,

-which is given in Eq. (\ref{Eq:KsS-modification}) of the main text.
+which is given in Eq.~(9) of the main text.
 Remarkably, when the electron-magnon coupling reaches the limit $\Gamma_{\rm em} \to v_{{\rm dw}}\omega_{0}$, the modified exponent shows a singularity, i.e. $K_{sS}^\prime \to \infty$.
 This behavior influence correlation functions and scaling dimensions of various operators.

-\subsection{Spin relaxation rate}
+\section{Spin relaxation rate}

-In this section, we provide details for the derivation of the relaxation rate $1/TT_1$ due to the exchange interaction, $H_{\rm{K}}$ of Eq.~(\ref{eq:HK}) of the main text, of the conduction electrons and the local moments.
-Here, $T_1$ is the relaxation time, which measures the average spin-flip time by external perturbations.
-In our work, the external perturbation is the spin-exchange interaction, $H_K$.
+In this section, we provide details for the derivation of the relaxation rate $1/TT_1$ due to the exchange interaction, $H_{\rm{K}}$ of Eq.~(4) of the main text, of the conduction electrons and the local moments.
+The relaxation time $T_1$ measures the average spin-flip time by external perturbations ($H_{\rm{K}}$ in our work).
 By applying the Fermi's golden rule, the relaxation rate $1/T_1$ is related to the transverse spin susceptibility $\chi^R_{\perp}$ through~\cite{slichter-book}

 with $\chi_{\perp}^{R}(r=0,t)=-i\left\langle T_{t}[s^{+}_m(r,t),\;s^{-}_m(r,t=0)]\right\rangle$, $\chi_{\perp}^{R}(\omega)=\int dt e^{i\omega t}\chi_{\perp}^{R}(t)$, and $s^{\pm}_m=s^{x}_m\pm is^{y}_m$.
 Here, we keep only the interbranch scattering contributions, which dominate over the less relevant intrabranch ones,